-What is Kingston City Council going to do for me now?
+What can Kingston City Council do for me?

-We will continue to offer you services until you transition to the NDIS.
 We will connect you with the Brotherhood of St Laurence (BSL) Local Area Coordinator (LAC) who will support you through the process.
 If you are not eligible for the NDIS, you may be eligible for the Home and Community Care Program for Younger Persons (HACC PYP).
 Please call us to find out more on 1300 819 200 or see our services page.

 Who will help me develop my first plan with the NDIS?